thinkSRS/srsinst.rga/README.md

 Select a task from the Task menu.
 Press the green arrow to run the selected task.

-You can write your own task or modify an existing one and run it from the application, too.
+You can write your own task or modify an existing one and run it from the application.
+Refer to [srsgui](https://thinksrs.github.io/srsgui/) documentation for details.

 ## Use `srsinst.rga` as instrument driver
 * Start the Python program, or an editor of your choice to write a Python script.